 Run/Walk Application Link

 Applications for 2023 Run/Walks are due by December 16th, 2022.
+Applications are for 2023 Run/Walks are now closed.
 Please click the link below and provide the appropriate and necessary information for the Detroit Riverfront Conservancy to thoroughly screen your event.
 You will receive confirmation in mid January of 2023.
 Run/Walks are not confirmed until you have heard from the Conservancy, paid a security deposit 30 days after receipt of the event date, after which you will be required to submit insurance, fees and provided any additional forms and or documents 60 days prior to your event.
 If you have any questions, please e-mail [email protected].